Ocrelizumab use while Breastfeeding

 Effects in Breastfed Infants

-A summary of pregnancies that occurred up to March 2019 in clinical trials and postmarketing surveillance found 3 infants who had been breastfed during maternal ocrelizumab therapy for multiple sclerosis.
-Two infants were exposed to the drug in breastmilk, but no other data were available.
-A third infant was exposed in breastmilk and had a slight decrease in B cells at 1 month of age, which returned to normal after 1 week.
+A summary of pregnancies that occurred up to March 27, 2020 in clinical trials and postmarketing surveillance found 6 infants who had been breastfed during maternal ocrelizumab therapy for multiple sclerosis.
+Five infants were exposed to the drug in breastmilk, but no other data were available.
+One infant was exposed via breastmilk alone and had a slight decrease in B cells at 1 month of age, which returned to normal after 1 week.
+Another infant who was exposed during pregnancy and via breastmilk had excessive vomiting and swelling, but it was thought to be a potential dairy allergy.

 A retrospective cohort study from the German Multiple Sclerosis and Pregnancy Registry database identified 2 mothers who received ocrelizumab during breastfeeding.
 In one, the dose was 300 mg on day 20 postpartum and she nursed for 2.7 months after the dose.
 The second received 600 mg on day 194 postpartum and she nursed for 2.1 months after the dose.
 Blood counts were normal at well-baby visits at 59 and 39 days, respectively, after the dose and no abnormal infections had occurred.
-Another woman received rituximab 250 mg on day 55 postpartum and ocrelizumab 300 mg on day 333 postpartum postpartum.
+Another woman received rituximab 250 mg on day 55 postpartum and ocrelizumab 300 mg on day 333 postpartum.
 She breastfed for 22.9 months after the rituximab dose.
 Her infant had normal blood counts at 45 and 213 days after the rituximab dose, but had conjunctivitis and otitis media during this time.
+It is possible that these infants were include in the postmarketing surveillance above.

 Effects on Lactation and Breastmilk